wilburc/wilburc.github.io/_portfolio/ugh.md

 ---
 layout: writeup
 title: ugh.
-intro: Complaining, redefined.
-Coming soon.
+intro: Satirizing the relationship between millenials and complaining.
 details: UX Design
 ---

+- Side-project
+- It’s stupid — I know.
+- Created with <a href='https://www.meteor.com/'>Meteor.js</a>
-Check out the write-up <a href='https://medium.com/@wilburchen/ugh-9c14dfe7a33d#.c4shlu9so'>here</a>, while I migrate it to this site.
+- Check it out <a href='/ugh'>here</a>.

+### Background